OmriXYZ/JavaFX-Company-management/README.md

 # JavaProjects
-Program written in java Using javafx lib
+Program written in java Using javafx lib\n
-Using Model-View-Controller (MVC) theory short video - https://youtu.be/ApkpXEXURJA
+Using Model-View-Controller (MVC) theory\n short video - https://youtu.be/ApkpXEXURJA